Defining Terminology for Pub/Sub Systems

 Publishing messages using

-function) will publish messages to a default exchange- This default exchange is a pre-declared, unnamed exchange
+exchange=''(in thebasic_publishfunction) will publish messages to a default exchange- This default exchange is a pre-declared, unnamed exchange

 - By default, this exchange creates bindings behind-the-scenes with the same name as the queue names